tomaszeman/Xunit.Extensions.Ordering/README.md

 ### Notes about AssemblyFixture

-The reason why I don't split this functionality into two packages is that I need to rewrite TestFramework for ordering puposes and AssemblyFixtures are often used side by side with ordering and integration testing.
+I don't split this functionality into two packages bcs.
+I need to rewrite TestFramework for ordering puposes.
+AssemblyFixtures are often used side by side with ordering.

 *Kick started by [Xunit example](https://github.com/xunit/samples.xunit/tree/master/AssemblyFixtureExample) by Brad Wilson.
 I've presered his original comments where it was applicable.*